 Our Careers and Employability Programme is based on a framework of ‘learning outcomes’ provided by the Career Development Institute (the career development professional body).
 The programme aims to provide students with the skills and knowledge they require to be able to make an informed choice about their future options.
 Our careers provision offers tailored support for all our students.
 This means that all students, including SEN students’ individual needs are met.

 As early as Year 7, we introduce students to the careers resources and they start to identify the types of jobs they are interested in and the personal qualities and skills required to do each job.
 Students will also chat to Mrs Calvert about their early aspirations.
 Students learn about personal development, planning, and decision making in their Citizenship, English and RE lessons.
 In Year 8, students learn about employability skills and the importance of developing these.
-In Year 9, students start to investigate the world of work using Fast Tomato, a resource to help them to match their interest and learning styles to suitable careers, and to help them to recognise their strengths students.
+In Year 9, students start to investigate the world of work using Fast Tomato, a resource to help them to match their interests and learning styles to suitable careers, and to help them to recognise their strengths .
 They also focus on making choices for their GCSE option subjects and explore how to keep their options open.
-A number of opportunities are provided for students and parents to consider the options available in assemblies, parents’ meetings, in their lessons and with their form tutors and subject teachers, as well as by booking an appointment with Mrs Calvert directly.
+A number of opportunities are provided for students and parents to consider the options available in assemblies, parents’ meetings, in their lessons and with their form tutors and subject teachers, as well as guidance appointments with Mrs Calvert.

 In Year 10, students have a week of ‘exploration’ opportunities.
-They visit local businesses in Guildford to explore how a business is run, the working environment, employment opportunities and learn about their local labour market.
-Students develop their personal skills in physical team building activities and by attending a carousel of workshops on future pathways, standing out at an interview, setting up an online professional profile, looking at job and volunteering website, and personal finance.
-Students develop their entrepreneurial skills by participating in a Business Game run by external local business people.
-A Future Options Day enables students to investigate a large number of different professions and routes (university, college, apprenticeships, Oxbridge and less familiar routes such as art, performing arts and music), meeting with local businesses, university and college students including many past St Peter’s students.
+They visit local businesses to explore how a business is run and learn about their local labour market.
+Students develop their personal skills in team building activities and by attending a carousel of workshops including a CV workshop.
+Students develop their entrepreneurial skills by participating in a Business Game while a Future Options Day enables them to investigate a large number of different professions and routes, meeting with local businesses, university and college students including many past St Peter’s students.

-In Year 11 students focus on making decisions and informed choices for their options after their GCSEs.
+In Year 11, students focus on making decisions for their options after GCSEs.
 All students receive a one-to-one guidance interview to discuss their ‘next step’ and career aspirations.
-They also have the opportunity to experience a practice interview with external professional interviewers, preparing a CV and practising interview preparation with their form tutors.
+They also have the opportunity to experience a practice interview with external professional interviewers.

-All students in the school have access to a wide range of careers and employability resources in the Careers Information area in the LRC and on Sharepoint in the 'Careers' area.
+All students in the school have access to a wide range of careers and employability resources in the Careers Information area in the Library and on SharePoint in the 'Careers' area.
 Students are encouraged to use these and receive assemblies and lessons on how to find the information that they may require.